Persistent Homology Over Directed Acyclic Graphs: Applications

 \subsection{Estimating Persistence Using Multiple Subsamples}

 The first application is estimating persistence for a point sample using a pair of much smaller subsamples.
-Let $X_0 \to X_1 \to \cdots \to X_n$ and $Y_0 \to Y_1 \to \cdots \to Y_n$ be filtrations for union of balls of various radii for two subsamples of a common point set.
+Let $X_0 \to X_1 \to \cdots \to X_n$ and $Y_0 \to Y_1 \to \cdots \to Y_n$ be filtrations for the union of balls of various radii for two subsamples of a common point set.
 Moreover, we assume that each of the $X_i$ is contained in some $Y_j$ and vice-versa.
 This yields a directed graph of the form shown in Figure~\ref{fig:parallel_graph}.
+This is the picture of an $\epsilon$-interleaving~\cite{cohen2008proximity}.
+It is know that the persistence diagrams of these two filtrations have distance at most $\epsilon$~\cite{chazal2016structure}.
+Using DAG persistence we try to exploit additional information encoded in the graph to distinguish the significant cycles from noise.

+If we could calculate the carrier graphs for each irreducible submodule for such a dataset, then we could build a ``persistence diagram''.
+The birth times would be the average index of the first $X_i$ and $Y_i$ that appear in the carrier graph and the death time would be the average of the largest index.
+In theory, we could use the algorithms in Section~\ref{sec:general}, but they were too large for GAP to process.
+Instead, we used an alternative heurstic process:

+\begin{enumerate} \item Fix a small constant $s > 0$. \item Build filtrations $\{ X_i \}$ and $\{ Y_i \}$ where $X_i = \{ x \ | \ d(x,X_0) \le i s \}$ and $Y_i$ is defined similarly. \item Estimate if $X_i \subset Y_j$ and $Y_i \subset X_j$. \begin{enumerate} \item Decompose the region into a rectangular grid with spacing $s$. \item Each grid point is labeled by its distance to $X_0$ and $Y_0$ which were rounded to their closest multiple of $s$. \item We will assume that $X_{\alpha s} \subset Y_{\beta s}$ if for every grid points with distance at most $\alpha s$ to $X_a$ has distance to $Y_0$ at most $\beta s$. \end{enumerate} \item Calculate the rank of the persistent homology using the single-source single-sink algorithm of Section \ref{sec:single} and record their bases. \item Consider the set of bases and merge any two graphs that have one of the same bases in common. \end{enumerate}

+This heuristic algorithm attempts to construct the carrier subgraphs of the irreducbile submodules.
+This process is not guaranteed to identify the carrier subgraphs of the irreducible submodules.
+However, in our particular example, we were able to validate the results and show that it correctly identified the carrier subgraphs.
+We find it interesting that the heuristic was successful in finding the irreducible submodules and wonder how likely this is to occur in practice.